zenml-io/zenml/docs/book/advanced-guide/stacks/custom-flavors.md

 If you take a closer look at the example above, you will see that, through the `BaseArtifacStoreConfig`, each artifact store will require users to define a `path` variable along with a list of `SUPPORTED_SCHEMES`.
-Using this configuration class, ZenML will check if the given `path` is actually supported.
+Using this configuration class, ZenML can check if the given `path` is actually supported.

 {% hint style="info" %}